Tufts Study Finds Big Rise In Cost Of Drug Development

 The steep rise in costs comes despite an intense effort in recent years to bring efficiency to pharmaceutical R&D. Offsetting any such savings, according to CSDD, are higher costs due to the increased complexity of clinical trials, a greater focus on chronic and degenerative diseases, and tests for insurers seeking comparative drug effectiveness data.

-Noting the high cost of failure in drug development, Joseph A. DiMasi, director of economic analysis at CSDD and principal investigator for the study, says the cost of unsuccessful projects is figured into his group’s analysis.
+Noting the high cost of failure in drug development, Joseph A. DiMasi, director of economic analysis at CSDD and principal investigator for the study, says his analysis accounts for the cost of unsuccessful projects.

 John LaMattina, senior partner at the venture capital firm PureTech and former head of R&D at Pfizer, says he saw battle lines forming within hours of the report’s publication.
 “People are automatically saying that pharma, and the Pharmaceutical Research & Manufacturers of America in particular, is really going to use this to justify the high cost of drugs.”

 LaMattina counters that pricing should be based not on R&D costs but on the value a drug delivers to patients.
-Meeting new insurance company requirements to determine that value, he adds, has raised the cost of development at a rate that far outpaces efficiency efforts, which tend to address early-stage research.

-LaMattina says, “The value of the Tufts study is that it helps the public understand that this is a high-risk, expensive, and long-term endeavor.”
+Determining that value, he says, is adding to the cost of drug development.

 Join the conversation